 Yes.
 Xsensior Lite supports Windows XP, Windows 7 Windows 8 and Windows 8.1 as well as the server software Windows Server 2003, Windows Server 2008, Windows Server 2008 R2 and Windows Server 2012.

 Yes.
 The Xsensior Lite is able to send alerts to the Windows Event Log.
 You can specify whatever text you want using the built in templating language so you can specify whatever text you like.
-A continuous export feature has also been added for writing the last reading out to a CSV file.
-The software and product are available for sale now.

 The sensor is pre-calibrated when manufactured.